 The curriculum at Greatfields School

 Greatfields School is situated on the Gascoigne estate in Barking, the fifth most deprived local authority in the country.
 As a result, it is incumbent on the school’s curriculum to provide the building blocks and cultural capital to compete with any child in the country.
 Our curriculum is not just what happens in the classroom but in every area of school life.
 Students need to have access to a wide range of knowledge, skills and experiences if they are to develop into well rounded individuals ready for the challenges and opportunities that await them after they leave school.
-The school offers a broad and challenging curriculum, both inside and outside of the classroom, with an equal emphasis on the core subjects, humanities and the arts.
+The school offers a broad, challenging and diverse curriculum, both inside and outside of the classroom, with an equal emphasis on the core subjects, humanities and the arts.
 We believe that fluency in reading is the gateway to students gaining a vocabulary that will support knowledge and skill acquisition.
 Our curriculum is constantly reviewed by Heads of Department to ensure it is meeting our students’ needs, so that they enjoy their learning and share our teachers’ passion for their subjects.

 Key Stage 3: